This video demonstrates how to ask for and give consent

 This short article can help you to learn a skill called "Emotional Awareness"

-We add new resources weekly!
-Create an account to receive updates.
+add-new-resources Create an account to receive updates.